RULE 9-208. REFERRAL OF MATTERS TO STANDING MAGISTRATES

 MD Rules, Rule 9-208

 (1) As of Course.
-If a court has a full-time or part-time standing magistrate for domestic relations matters and a hearing has been requested or is required by law, the following matters arising under this Chapter shall be referred to the magistrate as of course unless the court directs otherwise in a specific case:
+If a court has a full-time or part-time standing magistrate for domestic relations matters and a hearing has been requested or is required by law, the following matters arising under this Chapter shall be referred to the standing magistrate as of course, unless, in a specific case, the court directs that the matter be heard by a judge:

 (G) subject to Rule 9-205 as to child access disputes, constructive civil contempt by reason of noncompliance with an order or judgment relating to custody of or visitation with a minor child, the payment of alimony or support, or the possession or use of the family home or family-use personal property, following service of a show cause order upon the person alleged to be in contempt;

-Committee note: Examples of matters that a court may include in its case management plan for referral to a magistrate under subsection (a)(1)(J) of this Rule include scheduling conferences, settlement conferences, uncontested matters in addition to the matters listed in subsection (a)(1)(A) of this Rule, and the application of methods of alternative dispute resolution.
+Committee note: Examples of matters that a court may include in its case management plan for referral to a standing magistrate under subsection (a)(1)(K) of this Rule include scheduling conferences, settlement conferences, uncontested matters in addition to the uncontested matters listed in subsection (a)(1)(A) of this Rule, and the application of methods of alternative dispute resolution.

 (3) Record.
 All proceedings before a magistrate shall be recorded either stenographically or electronically, unless the making of the record is waived in writing by all parties.
 A waiver of the making of a record is also a waiver of the right to file exceptions that would require review of the record for their determination.